naturalsciences/ears3-server/readme.md

 ## Troubleshooting

 If the application doesn't work, and the tomcat logs show `org.postgresql.util.PSQLException: The connection attempt failed.`, this most likely is a firewall issue.
-Read [https://forums.docker.com/t/no-route-to-host-network-request-from-container-to-host-ip-port-published-from-other-container/39063/11](this page).
+Read [this page](https://forums.docker.com/t/no-route-to-host-network-request-from-container-to-host-ip-port-published-from-other-container/39063/11).

 Get the IP addresses of the docker containers: